-Also, consider leading your members in a meditation on the significance of Jesus raising Himself from the dead by asking them to recall their own testimony and baptism.
+Also, consider leading your members to meditate on the significance of Jesus raising Himself from the dead by asking them to recall their testimony and baptism.
 Perhaps include a time in the service for a member to share their testimony with the congregation.

 Palm Sunday also serves as the official beginning of Holy Week, the final week of Lent, ending with Easter.